PyBossa/app-magicicada/README.md

 *  Create an account in PyBossa
 *  Copy under your account profile your API-KEY
-*  Run python createTasks.py -u http://crowdcrafting.org -k API-KEY
+*  Run python createTasks.py -u http://crowdcrafting.org -k API-KEY -t
-*  Open with your browser the Applications section and choose the FlickrPerson app.
+*  Open with your browser the Applications section and choose the Magicicada app.
 This will open the presenter for this demo application.

 Please, check the full documentation here:

 http://docs.pybossa.com/en/latest/user/create-application-tutorial.html

-The thumbnail has been created using a photo from Sean McGrath (license CC BY 2.0).
-Check the original photo here: http://www.flickr.com/photos/mcgraths/3289448299/